OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_sensors_integration.md

 :::

 The DO concentration is calculated from the {cite}`Uchida2010` equation with 9 calibration coefficients.
-A second equation is used to take into account the pressure effect (linear equation with one calibration coefficient).
+A second equation is used to take into account the pressure effect (a linear equation with one calibration coefficient).
 Finally, the salinity-compensated DO concentration is calculated by multiplying the factor of the effect of salt on the oxygen solubility {cite}`BensonKrause1984` and {cite}`GarciaGordon1992`.
 This is similar to procedures used on other optodes.